otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 ### Task 3

+Implement role-based content and permissions in the dashboard that:

+- Shows different content in `src/routes/dashboard/+page.svelte` based on the user's role
+- Restricts certain actions based on the user's role
+- Displays the user's role on the dashboard
+- Shows a message indicating the user's specific permissions

+---

+### Task 4

 Deploy your **SvelteKit** application to **Vercel** following the deployment instructions above.
 Document your deployed application URL in your project's `README.md` file.

 ---